A boutique IT recruitment agency based in Australia, selecting, tracking and nurturing IT talent for IT companies and forward thinking IT Departments.

 So challenge me - hit me with your resumes people.. prove to me you have what it takes.

 If you have got this far and still don't think it's for you – follow our blog at transparencyit.com/blog for the latest updates on jobs, candidate tips and just some generally interesting IT work life stuff.
 And connect with me on Linkedin and sign up to my email list.
-I dribble all sorts of helpful stuff their too.
+I dribble all sorts of helpful stuff there too.

 Daniel Linden and the team @ Transparency